edomt/edomt.github.io/_posts/2018-5-16-R-MySQL-Data-Types.md

 -   Its data type in your R data.frame;
--   Some more information about the data (range for integers and integers, maximum decimal places for floats, maximum length for strings);
+-   Some more information about the data (range for integers and dates, maximum decimal places for floats, maximum length for strings);
 -   The corresponding data type in MySQL 8.0;
 -   Whether the column includes missing values.

 <!--more-->

-If your files include dates and times, the use of readr::read\_\* is highly recommended.
-Other import functions such as read.\* or data.table::fwrite will correctly identify numbers and strings, but read\_\* will also recognise dates and times and convert them to the appropriate formats.
+If your files include dates and times, the use of `readr::read\_\*` is highly recommended.
+Other import functions such as `read.\*` or `data.table::fwrite` will correctly identify numbers and strings, but read\_\* will also recognise dates and times and convert them to the appropriate format.

 Of course the results shown by this script are purely indicative of the data that currently exists in your file.
-Just because a string variable has a maximum length of 240 characters in your data, doesn't mean that future files won't ever include longer strings.
-So the MySQL data types obtained with this script should be carefully reviewed, and compared to the theoretical specifications of the data you're working with.
+Just because a string variable has a maximum length of 255 characters in your data, doesn't mean that future files won't ever include longer strings.
+The MySQL data types obtained with this script should be carefully reviewed, and compared to the theoretical specifications of the data you're working with.